Professional edition active

 • Sometimes tube thoracostomy

 Suspected tension pneumothorax is treated with needle decompression followed by tube thoracostomy.
-If a smaller (eg, 10 to 20%) pneumothorax is present and there is no sign of hemodynamic or respiratory instability, the pneumothorax may resolve when high-flow 100% oxygen is given for 24 to 48 hours.
-If this treatment is ineffective or if a larger pneumothorax is present, tube thoracostomy (using a pigtail catheter or small chest tube) is done.
+If a smaller (eg, 10 to 20%) pneumothorax is present and there is no sign of hemodynamic or respiratory instability, the pneumothorax may resolve spontaneously.
+If this treatment is ineffective or if a larger pneumothorax is present, tube thoracostomy (using a pigtail catheter or small chest tube) is performed.

 No specific treatment is required for pneumomediastinum; symptoms usually resolve spontaneously within hours to days.
 After a few hours of observation, most patients can be treated as outpatients; high-flow 100% oxygen is recommended to hasten resorption of extra-alveolar gas in these patients.
 Rarely, mediastinotomy is required to relieve tension pneumomediastinum.